aparnac25/extract/README.md

 `git clone git@github.com:aparnac25/extract.git`

 In repo there is a working jupyter notebook of code that can be run.
+To open notebook use:

+`jupyter notebook --no -browser`

+and type in local host address into browser of choice

 ## Not working